olderthantheinternet/scanfolder/README.md

 INPUT="/opt/scanfolders/section-$TRIGGER-${SOURCE_FOLDER///}-folders.txt"
 DOCKERNAME="plex"
 ```
-SOURCE_FOLDER = the folder you want scanfolder to look at "/tv/10s" or /movies/10s"the base folder of your union "/mnt/unionfs/"
+SOURCE_FOLDER = the folder you want scanfolder to look at "/tv/10s" or "/movies/10s"

 CONTAINER_FOLDER = the base folder of your union "/mnt/unionfs/"